GSA/digitalgov.gov/content/about/style-guide.md

 Title case: `User Experience (UX) vs Customer Experience (CX): What’s the Dif?`<br />
 **New sentence case**: `User experience (UX) vs customer experience (CX): What’s the dif?`

-If you’re unsure, many free, web-based title case tools use filters to get AP Style (Examples: [titlecase.com](http://www.titlecase.com) and [capitalizemytitle.com](http://www.capitalizemytitle.com)).
+If you’re unsure, many free, web-based title case tools use filters to set AP Style and title case (Examples: [capitalizemytitle.com](http://www.capitalizemytitle.com) and [titlecase.com](http://www.titlecase.com)).

 #### Size

 Article titles should be set to H1, with any subsequent headers set as H2, H3, and so forth, in hierarchical order.

 Do not use H3 or below to attempt to make the text appear bold; just apply bold formatting to the text with the Formatting Toolbar in Google Docs or Microsoft Word.

+### Publication titles

+Blogs, magazines, books, etc. are in normal text (i.e., no italics or underlining).
+Ideally, the titles will be linked to the work that is being referenced.

+### Courtesy and professional titles

+On first reference, introduce people by their first and last names without a courtesy title (e.g., Mr., Mrs., Miss, Ms., Sir, Madam, Dr.).

+If a person's gender isn't clear from their first name (e.g., Chris, Pat, Lesley, Jean), make this clear by referring to them by the appropriate pronoun after the first reference.

 ### Numbers, symbols, dates, time, and places